 In general, the critical state may be characterized by the power-law decay $\Delta\propto 1/L^{z}$ with the dynamical exponent $z$.
-As shown in Fig.~\ref{fig:j1j2_spingap_fit}, the spin gap at the critical point ($J_2/J_1=0.1$) consistently shows power-law decay for larger sizes although it is difficult to estimate the critical exponent of the decay $z$ quantitatively.
-In finite size systems, higher order corrections in the extrapolation of the spin gap are non-negligible, that makes the extrapolation difficult.
-Indeed, in the previous study, the spin gap of the spin liquid on the triangular lattice system shows size dependence as a concave function of $1/N_{\mathrm{s}}$ if the system size is not sufficiently large~\cite{PhysRevB.74.014421}, although the chiral perturbation theory for the square lattice with the well-established antiferromagnetic order predicts the scaling by $1/N_{\mathrm{s}}$ with the negative coefficient of the $1/N_{\mathrm{s}}^{3/2}$ correction~\cite{BF01309171}.
+As shown in Fig.~\ref{fig:j1j2_spingap_fit}, the spin gap at the critical point ($J_2/J_1=0.1$) consistently shows power-law decay for larger sizes, although it is difficult to estimate the critical exponent of the decay $z$ quantitatively.
+In finite-size systems, higher-order corrections in the extrapolation of the spin gap are nonnegligible, which makes the extrapolation difficult.
+Indeed, in a previous study on the triangular lattice system, the spin gap of the spin liquid scales as a concave function of $1/N_{\mathrm{s}}$ if the system size is not sufficiently large~\cite{PhysRevB.74.014421}, although the chiral perturbation theory for the square lattice with the well-established antiferromagnetic order predicts the scaling by $1/N_{\mathrm{s}}$ with the negative coefficient of the $1/N_{\mathrm{s}}^{3/2}$ correction~\cite{BF01309171}.
 Therefore, the estimated critical exponents may become larger than the exact exponents.

-This critical point turns out to be unusual, because the spin gap appears to decay as power law even deeply inside the spin-liquid phase.
-Within the available system size ($\le 18\times 18$), these results support that the whole spin-liquid phase may belong to the critical phase.
-This is consistent with the above critical behavior of the spin correlation, because we expect $\langle \bm{S}_i\cdot \bm{S}_j\rangle\propto 1/|\bm{R}_i-\bm{R}_j|^{d+z+\eta-2}$ with $d=2$ and $z+\eta=1$ in the whole spin-liquid phase as we detail later.
+This critical point turns out to be unusual, because the spin gap appears to decay as a power law even deep inside the spin-liquid phase.
+Within the available system size ($\le 18\times 18$), these results support the nation that the whole spin-liquid phase may belong to the critical phase.
+This is consistent with the above critical behavior of the spin correlation, because we expect $\langle \bm{S}_i\cdot \bm{S}_j\rangle\propto 1/|\bm{R}_i-\bm{R}_j|^{d+z+\eta-2}$ with $d=2$ and $z+\eta=1$ in the whole spin-liquid phase, as we will detail later.

-We now study the momentum resolved spectra of the excitations $\Delta(\bm{K})$.
-Generally, if the ground state has a magnetic long-ranged order, corresponding to the magnon modes, it shows gapless excitations at the $\Gamma$ point as well as at the wave vectors $\bm{Q}$ of $S(\bm{Q})$ peaks.
+We now study the momentum-resolved spectra of the excitations $\Delta(\bm{K})$.
+Generally, if the ground state has a magnetic long-ranged order, corresponding to the magnon modes, it shows gapless excitations at the $\Gamma$ point as well as at the wave vector $\bm{Q}$ of $S(\bm{Q})$ peaks.
 We have indeed confirmed that the present mVMC calculation reproduces this expectation.